 October 1976 - In October 1976, Peter Reith, initiated discussions for a secondary College to be built on Phillip Island.
-Reverend John Leaver also saw the possibility for the establishment of a school which upheld Christian values, to be built at Newhaven on Phillip Island, so he was invited to discuss the concept with a group of interested persons, who then formed a committee and laid plans for a school.
+Reverend John Leaver also saw the possibility for the establishment of a school which upheld Christian values to be built at Newhaven on Phillip Island.
+He was invited to discuss the concept with a group of interested persons, who then formed a committee and laid plans for a school.

 April 1977 - A public meeting, chaired by Mr W.G.
 Papworth, was held with approximately 350 people attending.
 The Plans and Articles of Foundation were adopted, and a steering committee was elected.